skial/FD_SamplePlugin/README.md

 ## Status

-It works!
+It works! _But_, the plugin seems to cause FlashDevelop to lag, still looking into why.

+## Building

+Open `build.hxml` and replace the values for `-D resgen` and `-D csc` to point to `ResGen.exe` and `csc.exe` respectively.

+Also update the paths to the listed `-net-lib` paths if you have to.

+## Errors

-_But_, on next relaunch of FD this error appears.
+If the `dll` is built with `-debug`, then on next this error appears.

 ```
 Only one usage of each socket address (protocol/network address/port) is normally permitted